kmgalanakis/wpcs-action/README.md

 This is a fork of [chekalsky/phpcs-action](https://github.com/chekalsky/phpcs-action), so this action supports GitHub Action annotations too.
 All credit goes to
 [Ilya Chekalsky](https://github.com/chekalsky).

+## Known Caveats/Issues

+### Annotations limit

+GitHub allows only 10 warning annotations and 10 error annotations per step.
+So any warning/error exceeds this threshold won't show on the GitHub Pull Request page.

 ## Usage

 Add the following code to `.github/workflows/wpcs.yml` file.